AWOL Academy has great marketing behind it, but I looked past that and really wanted to see if it’s a scam. Let this review explain that.

 Here’s just some examples of other high ticket niches out there besides AWOL Academy:

-- Digital Altitude (Over $60k in possible spending), although this program was taken down by the FCC.
+- Digital Altitude (Over $60k in possible spending), and this program was also taken down by the FTC.

 - Easy1Up (Several $1,000’s in costs).